A very special destination halfway between the White Mountains and the Maine Coast

 Oak Hill Farm spans 120-acres on the south face of Oak Hill.
-The 1300 ft. summit is a 45-minute hike from your doorstep.
+The 1300 ft. summit is a 45-minute hike from our doorstep.
 We keep a broad path mowed to the pond near the top.
 The final leg of the hike is steep and can feel like bushwhacking, so dress accordingly.
 The views from the summit are breath taking and well worth the climb.
 You are also encouraged to cross the Troll Bridge to explore the 10-acre Birch Meadow sugarbush.
 Guests bring their own sleds during the winter to enjoy a rollicking ride down the lawn.
 Most afternoons you will find us pondering a game of Scrabble before dinner.

 Southern View from the Summit of Oak Hill